For fisheries that do not yet meet the Marine Stewardship Council (MSC) standard, a fishery

 - Include active participation by supply chain companies, at a minimum local processors and exporters.

-Please see the FIP Process page for additional details, including the FIP Handbook.
+Please see the FIP Process page for additional details, including the FIP Handbook and the Fisheries in Transition (FIT) Financial Toolkit.
 For fisheries working to develop a FIP, you can use the MSC Handbook in conjunction with the FIP Handbook.
 The MSC Handbook will help guide you through the MSC pre-assessment process, which is the first step in developing a comprehensive FIP.

 Learn more about WWF's work on sustainable fishing, and WWF-UK's fisheries improvement work.